-After the migration, users sign in using their Adobe ID (or Enterprise ID) and authenticate to their Experience Cloud solutions and services at experiencecloud.adobe.com.
-If users attempt to sign in via legacy logins (my.omniture.com and sc.omniture.com) they are redirected to experiencecloud.adobe.com.
+After the migration, users sign in using their Adobe ID (or Enterprise ID) and authenticate to their Experience Cloud applications and services at experience.adobe.com.
+If users attempt to sign in via legacy logins (my.omniture.com, sc.omniture.com and experiencecloud.adobe.com) they are redirected to experience.adobe.com.

 In Adobe Target, a workspace is a product profile.
 It lets an organization assign a specific set of users to a specific set of properties.
 In many ways, a workspace is similar to a report suite in Adobe Analytics.

 A tenant in Campaign displays as a product in the Admin Console Products page.

 Security group displays as a product profile.

 See Managing groups and users for information about security groups and assigning users to security groups.